How to declutter your life: Email edition

 October 12, 2018 / Productivity / Greg Atkinson

 It’s another beautiful day!
 The sun is shining, birds are chirping, and you’re ready to conquer the world.
 Well, step right up to your computer, good citizen, and let’s begin.
 But wait, what’s this…5837 messages in Inbox?!
-669 new unread messages since yesterday?!
-You can feel your day and mood unravelling at the sight.
+669 newly unread messages since yesterday?!
+You can feel your day and mood unraveling at the sight.
 And no wonder.
-Emails can be terribly draining in terms of time, energy, and brain power.
+Emails can be terribly draining in terms of time, energy, and brainpower.
 That’s why in this post, we’ll explore ways to keep your Inbox under control, so you can stay productive (without defaulting to ignoring everything).

 a.
 Respond to it

 Many of us read a mail and ignore it, or set it aside to deal with later.
 This wastes valuable time, as the former strategy means our Inbox becomes horrendously cluttered, and finding the right email becomes a Herculean task.
 And the latter means we’ll inevitably have to reread the mail when we are ready to respond.
 Luckily, most matters require just a few minutes of your time, so get it done now.
 Dash off a quick response and send the email off so it becomes someone else’s problem.
 If it requires a substantive amount of thought to respond to, note it down as a To Do for the day, and boost its priority from routine email to an actual task.